eb0687/mini-framework/README.md

 bun run dev
 ```

-- Visit `http://localhost:5173` to see the framework in action with the TodoMVC app.
+- Open `http://localhost:5173` in your browser to explore the TodoMVC app built with the framework.
+- This TodoMVC app serves as a demonstration exercise to verify that the framework’s core features—such as routing,
+  state management, and event handling—are working as intended.
+It mirrors the functionality of the [JavaScript ES5 TodoMVC example](https://todomvc.com/examples/javascript-es5/dist/#/).

-- For more details on how to use the framework, check out the [documentation](https://eb0687.github.io/mini-framework/) powered by Docusaurus.
+- For more details on how to use the framework, check out the [documentation](https://eb0687.github.io/mini-framework/).

 ## Author